MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     - Value: **Off**

+#### To define specific file name extensions for the warn, justify, or block pop-up messages for email attachments that don't have a label

+By default, the warn, justify, or block pop-up messages apply to all Office documents and PDF documents.
+You can refine this list by specifying which file name extensions should display the warn, justify, or block messages with an additional advanced client property and a comma-separated list of file name extensions.

+Example value for multiple file name extensions to define as a comma-separated string: `.XLSX,.XLSM,.XLS,.XLTX,.XLTM, .DOCX,.DOCM,.DOC,.DOCX,.DOCM,.PPTX,.PPTM,.PPT,.PPTX,.PPTM`

+In this example, an unlabeled PDF document will not result in warn, justify, or block pop-up messages.

+- Key: **OutlookOverrideUnlabeledCollaborationExtensions**

+- Value: **\<**file name extensions to display messages, comma separated**>**

 ### To specify the allowed domain names for recipients exempt from the pop-up messages

-When you specify a domain name in an advanced client setting, users do not see the pop-up messages for recipients who have have that domain name included in their email address.
+When you specify domain names in an additional advanced client setting, users do not see the pop-up messages for recipients who have that domain name included in their email address.
 In this case, the emails are sent without interruption.
 To specify multiple domains, add them as a single string, separated by commas.

 A typical configuration is to display the pop-up messages only for recipients who are external to your organization or who aren't authorized partners for your organization.
 In this case, you specify all the email domains that are used by your organization and by your partners.

-Create the following advanced client setting key.
-For the value, specify one or more domains, each one separated by a comma.
+Create the following advanced client settings and for the value, specify one or more domains, each one separated by a comma.

 Example value for multiple domains as a comma-separated string: `contoso.com,fabrikam.com,litware.com`

+- Warn messages:

-- Key: **OutlookCollaborationTrustedDomains**
+    - Key: **OutlookWarnTrustedDomains**

     - Value: **\<**domain names, comma separated**>**

+- Justification messages:

+    - Key: **OutlookJustifyTrustedDomains**

+    - Value: **\<**domain names, comma separated**>**

+- Block messages:

+    - Key: **OutlookBlockTrustedDomains**

+    - Value: **\<**domain names, comma separated**>**

-For example, if you specify the domain name of contoso.com, users do not see the pop-up messages in Outlook when they send an email to john@sales.contoso.com.
+For example, to never block emails sent to users who have a contoso.com email address, specify the advanced client setting of **OutlookBlockTrustedDomains** and **contoso.com**.
+As a result, users do not see the warning pop-up messages in Outlook when they send an email to john@sales.contoso.com.

 ## Set a different default label for Outlook